-If you haven’t backed up your data or researched the changes on board iOS 12 update, the pre-installation process could take you a lot longer.
+If you haven’t backed up your data or researched the changes on board the latest versions of iOS 12, the pre-installation process could take a lot longer.

-If you’re prepared it’s time to start the download.
+Once you’re prepared, it’s time to start the iOS 12.5.6 download.
 Again, the exact download size will depend on your device and the current version of iOS.

-When your device is done pulling iOS 12 from Apple’s servers you’ll want to initiate the installation process.
-This process could take longer than the download.
+When your device is done pulling iOS 12.5.5 from Apple’s servers you’ll have to initiate the installation process.
+This will likely take longer than the download.

-If you’re moving from iOS 12.0 to iOS 12.0.1, the installation could take anywhere from five to 10 minutes.
-If you’re moving from an older version of iOS, it could take longer.
-The installation took about five minutes to complete on an iPhone X.
+If you’re moving from iOS 12.5.5 to iOS 12.5.6, the installation might seven minutes or so to complete.
+If you’re moving from an older version of iOS, it could take a lot longer.
+The installation took about seven minutes to complete on an iPhone 5s.

-If you’re moving from iOS 11 to iOS 12 for the first time, you can expect your installation to take even longer.
-Perhaps as long as 15-20 minutes.
+If for some reason you’re moving from iOS 11 to iOS 12 for the first time, you can expect your installation to take even longer.
+Perhaps as long as 20-30 minutes.

 We also recommend testing your core apps and services to make sure they’re working normally.
 Major updates have a tendency to break some apps so you’ll want to poke around make sure they’re good.
-You might need to install an iOS 12 support update or two.
+You might need to install an iOS 12 support update.

 You’ll also want to be on the lookout for bugs and keep an eye on your device’s performance in key areas like battery life, Wi-Fi and Bluetooth connectivity.